SkylineCommunications/dataminer-docs/connector-help/connector_help/Accedian_Skylight_Performance_Element_GT.md

 # Accedian Skylight Performance Element GT

-The Accedian Skylight Performance Element GT driver reads csv.gz files from a specific directory, parses the data and displays it in a table.
+The Accedian Skylight Performance Element GT connector reads csv.gz files from a specific directory, parses the data and displays it in a table.

 History sets are implemented so that if trending is enabled, it will include the old data as well as the most recent data.